cavcrosby/vscode-settings/README.md

 ## Usage

-1. In VSCode/VSCodium, configure the the extension to use the remote repository:
+1. In VSCode/VSCodium, configure the `vscode-sync-settings` extension to use the following remote repository.

    > &gt; Sync Settings: Open the repository settings